Barzilai-Borwein Diagonal Quasi-Newton Method for Nonconvex Multiobjective Optimization Problems: Introduction

+These quasi-Newton methods for nonconvex multiobjective optimization achieve a compromise between approximation accuracy and the computational cost of solving the associated subproblems.
+Nevertheless, they suffer from two major limitations: \begin{itemize} \item[(i)] Each iteration requires storing a dense $n \times n$ approximation matrix, resulting in substantial memory requirements, especially for large-scale problems;

+\item[(ii)] The matrix update involves matrix-vector products with computational complexity $\mathcal{O}(n^2)$, which may severely limit the efficiency of existing quasi-Newton algorithms in large-scale settings. \end{itemize}

+It is worth noting that the Barzilai-Borwein strategy has been shown to effectively capture local curvature information while maintaining very low computational complexity, even in multiobjective optimization settings \cite{chen2023barzilai}.
+Moreover, in the single-objective setting, Park et al. \cite{park2020diagonal} proposed a variable metric proximal gradient method, which employs a diagonal Barzilai-Borwein matrix as the variable metric to balance computational efficiency and geometric adaptability.
+The method preserves a low computational complexity of $\mathcal{O}(n)$ while effectively capturing scaling differences among coordinate directions, thereby achieving an ideal balance between low computational cost and good Hessian approximation.
+These observations naturally motivate the following question:

+\emph{ Can the diagonal Barzilai-Borwein strategy be incorporated into the construction of diagonal Hessian approximation matrices for nonconvex multiobjective optimization, so as to develop efficient quasi-Newton method that reduce computational cost while preserving essential curvature information? }

-In this paper, inspired by \cite{chen2023barzilai,yang2025global}, we propose a modified Quasi-Newton Method for nonconvex multiobjective optimization Problems with Barzilai-Borwein diagonal matrix (BB-DQN).
-By employing both function and gradient information, we introduce a common modified BB-type matrix at each iteration to simultaneously approximate the Hessian matrices of all objective functions.
-We demonstrate that this modified matrix maintains positive definiteness throughout the iterative process and establish the global convergence of the BB-DQN method without convexity assumptions.
-Furthermore, under mild conditions, we prove that BB-DQN achieves R-linear convergence.
-Numerical experiments further validate the superior performance of our proposed method.
+In this paper, inspired by \cite{chen2023barzilai,park2020diagonal,yang2025global}, we propose a Barzilai-Borwein diagonal quasi-Newton (BB-DQN) method for nonconvex \eqref{MOP}.
+Based on the diagonal Barzilai-Borwein strategy \cite{park2020diagonal}, a single diagonal matrix is constructed to approximate the Hessian matrix of the aggregated objective functions.
+We establish the global convergence of the proposed BB-DQN method without requiring convexity assumptions.
+Under mild conditions, the BB-DQN method is shown to achieve $R$-linear convergence rate.
+Numerical experiments further demonstrate the superior performance of the proposed method.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item A common diagonal matrix based on the diagonal Barzilai-Borwein strategy is introduced to simultaneously capture the local curvature information of the aggregated Hessian matrices associated with multiple objective functions.
+This design significantly reduces the computational and storage costs per iteration.